andresilveiras/pilot-appium-graphwalker/README.md

 ### Device Setup

 #### For Physical Device
-1. Enable developer mode
+1. Enable developer mode (search how to do it in your device, because it varies from model to model)
 2. Enable USB debugging
-3. Connect via USB with media sharing enabled
+3. Connect to your PC via USB with media sharing enabled
 4. Configure Appium permissions
 5. Install app APK (available in `src/main/resources`)
    - Must enable installation from unknown sources